 - Keep

-out of the program where possible - Avoid deep wildcard path aliases that drag in large trees
+node_modulesout of the program where possible - Avoid deep wildcard path aliases that drag in large trees

 - Prefer explicit references over wildcard includes